handyc/hanb/README.md

-# more examples using unicode:
+# more examples using unicode character replacement:

 ``🌾🌾🌾🌾🌾🌾🌾🌾🌺🌾🌺🌾🌺🌾🌺🌾🌺🌾🌾🌾🌾🌾🌾🌾🌾🌾``
 ``🌾🌾🌾🌾🌾🌾🌾🌺🌾🌺🌾🌺🌾🌺🌾🌺🌾🌺🌾🌾🌾🌾🌾🌾🌾🌾``